TL2005/TypingSVG/CONTRIBUTING.md

     npm run lint
     ```

-5.  **Commit your changes** with a clear and concise commit message.
+5.  **Commit your changes** following the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+This helps with automated versioning and release notes.

 6.  **Push your branch** to your forked repository: